Ja'Marr Chase Player Prop Bets for NFL Week 13 | Cincinnati vs. Los Angeles 12/5/2021

 Recent Performances

-- Chase put together a 39-yard performance against the Steelers last week on three catches while being targeted three times.
+- In last week's outing against the Steelers, Chase was targeted three times, totaling 39 yards on three receptions.

-- Chase has 12 catches on 22 targets for 120 yards and one touchdown over his last three games, averaging 40.0 yards per game.
+- Over his last three games, Chase has caught 12 passes for 120 yards and one touchdown.
+He was targeted 22 times, and averaged 40.0 yards per game.

 Chase's Cincinnati Teammates